How to read your solar bill

-As a solar or renewable energy customer, you still will receive a PG&E bill every month.
-However, the amount due is only a monthly service charge, plus any additional gas or non-energy charges.
+Monthly Statements: As a solar or renewable energy customer, you receive a PG&E bill (Energy Statement) every month.
+The amount due includes only a monthly service charge, plus any additional gas or non-energy charges.

-In addition, every month you will receive a NEM Electric Statement.
+In addition, every month you receive a Net Energy Metering (NEM) Electric Statement.
 It provides details on how you are tracking towards True-Up with your current and year-to-date charges and credits in the “Energy Charges/Credits” section.

-Please note: If you were already a solar customer before December 15, 2016, meaning you received permission to turn on your solar energy generating system before that date, please use the below statements to understand your bill:
+PLEASE NOTE: If you were already a solar customer before December 16, 2016, meaning you received permission to turn on your solar energy generating system before that date, please use the below statements to understand your bill:

 How does Net Energy Metering (NEM) billing work?